• Skip to main content

 Serving suggestions and substitution ideas

-Serve the warm vegan jackfruit curry over brown rice or with other kind of grains such as quinoa, barley or couscous.
+Serve the warm vegan jackfruit curry sauce over brown rice or with other kinds of grains such as quinoa, barley, basmati rice or couscous.
 Would be especially delicious with coconut pineapple rice.
 Also amazing with a side of bread, especially naan bread or flatbread.
 You will need a vessel to carry all the delicious curry broth, even noodles would work well!

 To add some heat, include spicy cayenne pepper or spicy paprika.
 Or, add a sliced red chili pepper when cooking the veggies.
 You could also simply add more curry powder to make it spicier and stronger in flavor.